testflows/TestFlows-WebSite/source/handbook/index.md

 This handbook is a one-page document that you can search using standard browser search (`Ctrl-F`).

-For ease of navigation you can always click any heading to go back to the table of contents.
+For ease of navigation, you can always click any heading to go back to the table of contents.

 > **{% attention %}** Try clicking `Using Handbook` heading and you will see that the page
 > will scroll up and the corresponding entry in the table of contents
 > will be highlighted in red.
 This handy feature will make sure you are never lost!

 There is also <span><a class="fas fa-chevron-up" style="color: orange" href="#Contents"></a><span>
-icon on the bottom right of the page to allow you quickly scroll to the top.
+icon on the bottom right of the page to allow you to quickly scroll to the top.

-Also, feel free to click on any internal or external references as you can use your browser's &#8678; back button to return back to where you were.
+Also, feel free to click on any internal or external references, as you can use your browser's &#8678; back button to return to where you were.

 >  **{% attention %}** Try clicking [Using Handbook](#Using-Handbook) link and then
 > browser's use &#8678; back button to return to the same scroll position in the handbook.

-If you find any errors or would like to add documentation for something that is still not documented then submit a pull request with your changes to [handbook source file](https://github.com/testflows/TestFlows-WebSite/blob/master/source/handbook/index.md).
+If you find any errors or would like to add documentation for something that is still not documented, then submit a pull request with your changes to [handbook source file](https://github.com/testflows/TestFlows-WebSite/blob/master/source/handbook/index.md).

 # Supported Environment